madisonksharp/beast-startup/README.md

 - **WebSocket** - as progress toward a goal is made, their streak and progress will be broadcast to the user's friends
 - **React** - Application will use next.js as the web server with react for HTML CSS and JS

+## JavaScript deliverable

+For this deliverable I implemented by JavaScript so that the application works for a single user.
+I also added placeholders for future technology.

+- [] **login** - When you press enter or the login button it takes you to the voting page.
+- [] **database** - Displayed the voting counts.
+Currently this is stored and retrieved from local storage, but it will be replaced with the database data later.
+- [] **WebSocket** - I used the setInterval function to periodically increase a random vote count.
+This will be replaced with WebSocket messages later.
+- [] **application logic** - The highlight and ranking number change based up the user's selections.

 ## CSS deliverable

 For this deliverable I properly styled the application.
 There may be some changes from this into the final application, but I am happy with the results